Last Updated on November 8, 2022.

-- Leave the mixed solution on scalp for about one minute before rinsing away in water.
+- Leave the mixed solution on the scalp for about one minute before rinsing away in water.
 Repeat this again if the infection is severe enough.
 Avoid getting the solution in the eyes as it may cause stinging.
 You do not need large amounts of the concoction, only small amounts… just enough to get it to the scalp.

 - Apple Cider Vinegar and Baking Soda Recipe

 - Mix 2 ounces of baking soda in 10 – 12 oz. of water and gently pour over the affected area.
-Rinse the baking soda out and follow with 2 ounces of vinegar in same amount of water.
+Rinse the baking soda out and follow with 2 ounces of vinegar in the same amount of water.
 Let the vinegar stay on for about a minute as it helps to restore scalp ph.
 Both baking soda and vinegar are anti-fungal.http://www.earthclinic.com/CURES/scalp_infections.html

 - Vinegar Application